percona/percona-server-mysql-operator/source/users.rst

       - root
       - root
       - Database administrative user, can be used by the application if needed
-    * - ProxySQLAdmin
+    * - Orchestrator
-      - proxyadmin
+      - orchestrator
-      - proxyadmin
+      - orchestrator
-      - ProxySQL administrative user, can be used to `add general-purpose ProxySQL users <https://github.com/sysown/proxysql/wiki/Users-configuration>`__
+      - Orchestrator administrative user
     * - Backup
       - xtrabackup
       - xtrabackup